 In its most basic version, Shipper just organizes data and prints official forms.
 The WAWF option supports the following transactions:

-- Receiving Report, including UIDs (parent and child) and RFID (with those options)
+- Receiving Report (DD250), including UIDs (parent and child) and RFID (requires those options)

 - DLA Change Notice Request and/or Response